There Is No Alternative To Green Industrial Strategy

-(MENAFN- Gulf Times) With the COP28 climate summit now wrapped up, the spotlight remains firmly on the global financing gap.
-It is estimated that achieving the 2030 Sustainable Development Goals (SDGs) will require a staggering $5-7tn per year.
+(MENAFN- Jordan Times) DUBAI - With the COP28 climate summit now wrapped up, the spotlight remains firmly on the global financing gap.
+It is estimated that achieving the 2030 Sustainable Development Goals (SDGs) will require a staggering $5-7 trillion per year.
 But not only must we urgently secure the necessary capital; we also must ensure that long-term patient investments are strategically directed toward ambitious goals.
-That means co-ordinating inter-sectoral responses across different supply chains, which in turn requires a robust industrial strategy.
+That means coordinating inter-sectoral responses across different supply chains, which in turn requires a robust industrial strategy.

 Countries around the world are doubling down on plans to revitalise their industrial sectors.
 It is critical that Britain does not lose ground to them.
 Earlier this year, Chancellor of the Exchequer Jeremy Hunt outlined an ambitious plan to position green industries as the engines of long-term growth.
 Strongly encouraging green businesses to ramp up their investments, he set an optimistic tone.
 Conservatives and Labour must act to ensure investors confidence in the stability of UK policy, so that projects with a life of decades are not vulnerable to uncertainty.

 We had the honour of working together on a UK industrial-strategy blueprint back in 2018, when one of us (Clark) was Secretary of State and the other (Mazzucato) was co-chair of University College London's Commission for Mission-Oriented Innovation and Industrial Strategy.
-That work took a sector-based strategy (focused on automobiles, aerospace, finance, life sciences, and creative industries) and applied it to outcomes such as clean growth, healthy ageing, sustainable mobility, and an inclusive data economy.
+That work took a sector-based strategy (focused on automobiles, aerospace, finance, life sciences and creative industries) and applied it to outcomes such as clean growth, healthy aging, sustainable mobility and an inclusive data economy.

 Public and private actors need to work well together.
 Reorienting public agencies around ambitious missions requires evaluation metrics to capture dynamic economy-wide spillovers.
 It will not do to continue obsessing over often spuriously precise cost-benefit calculations (which would have stopped the moon mission from ever getting off the ground).